apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 others (as an example, the IBM Watson IoT Platform has device APIs to support "firmware" download/update).

+To deploy an Edgent application to a device like a Raspberry Pi, you could just FTP the application to the device and modify the device to start the application upon startup or on command.
+Also see the `cron` folder in the Edgent samples.

 To run your Edgent application on an edge device, your application jar(s) need to be on the device.
 Additionally, the application's dependent Edgent jars (and their transitive dependencies) need to